itpp-labs/mail-addons/mailgun/README.rst

  Mailgun
 =========

-The module allows to receive incoming messages or send them to external client (e.g. gmail.com) by using Mailgun.
+The module allows to receive incoming messages or send them to clients who uses external mail services (e.g. gmail.com) by using Mailgun.
 There is no IMAP or POP3 servers on mailgun that is to be used with odoo.
 That is why we need this module.
 It fetches messages from mailgun using their API and stores them in odoo.